darylclimb/cvml_project/README.md

 # Computer Vision and ML Projects
-Projects and application using computer vision and machine learning
+This repository contains snippets of code on computer vision and machine learning.
+The objective is to provide easy to run code for learning concepts.

+### Requirement
+Standard Anaconda packages.
+Additional requirements in individual projects

 - [ML Theory](theory)